-Once again we'll be at the CTRL Pad in the Gate in the centre of Newcastle.
-Packed with retro and bang up to date games and setups, we'll have the place to ourselves after the talks.
-Over 200 games going back over 30 years across consoles including Sony PS4, PS3, PS2, PS1, Nintendo Switch, Wii U, Wii, GameCube, N64, Snes, Xbox and Sega Dreamcast plus HD Low lag monitors and HDTV’s.
+February brings NE:Tech to us the day before Valentine's day, the day for celebrating love, and if you have a love for tech then NE:Tech is the place to be.
+NE:Tech is hosted by The CTRL Pad in The Gate in the centre of Newcastle which offers a gaming lounge packed with everything from retro to bang up to date games and setups.
+NE:Tech talks are about ANY tech related subject and are, of course, accompanied by free drinks and pizza.
+After the talks have taken place we'll have full use of the place to ourselves where you can enjoy over 200 games going back over 30 years across consoles including Sony PS4, PS3, PS2, PS1, Nintendo Switch, Wii U, Wii, GameCube, N64, Snes, Xbox and Sega Dreamcast plus HD low lag monitors and HDTV’s.

 More info at https://www.meetup.com/NE-Tech/

 Sentiment Analysis has become an increasingly popular tool for businesses, public bodies and researchers in aiding decision making by mining data for useful information.
 With a rush of natural language processing service providers entering the market, we must ask ourselves ‘how accurate can sentiment analysis really be?’.
 This talk sets out to explore this very question by looking at data containing political opinions, which exposes one of sentiment analysis’s greatest weaknesses – sarcasm.
 We will discuss briefly the methodology of building a simple API to collect tweets, the algorithm used in this study to analyse sentiment and the key findings.

 About StephenFollow @SteASAPLinkedIn stephen-powers-uk